The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

     message: Text updated for 6.4
   - date: 2023-11-06T06:04:37.880Z
     message: Updated infographic for 6.4 changes
+  - date: 2024-07-10T02:02:58.328Z
+    message: Updated for 7.0
 tags:
   - Rotation
   - PaladinRotation
   - Opener
   - PaladinOpener
 ---
 Welcome to the Basics Guide for Paladin!
-Whether you are a fresh level 90, a returning player, or just need a refresher, this guide will get you started and allow you to hit the ground running.
+Whether you are a fresh level 100, a returning player, or just need a refresher, this guide will get you started and allow you to hit the ground running.

-Since this is a basic introduction to level 90 Paladin, this guide will not go into many nuances and topics that are tied to high-end optimization.
-If you are looking for such information, you may find it in one of the dedicated guides below:
+Since this is a basic introduction to level 100 Paladin, this guide will not go into many nuances and topics that are tied to high-end optimization.
+If you are looking for such information, you may find it in one of the dedicated guides below, or in discussion channels on the Balance discord:

 * [Leveling Guide](/jobs/tanks/paladin/leveling-guide/)
 * [Openers](/jobs/tanks/paladin/openers)
 * [Advanced Guide](/jobs/tanks/paladin/advanced-guide/)
-* Fight Tips (Coming Soon!)
 * Stats and Materia (see [main page](/jobs/tanks/paladin))
 * [Gearing](/jobs/tanks/paladin/best-in-slot)
 * [Skill Overview](/jobs/tanks/paladin/skills-overview/)